Community Legal Worker

 What are Unconstitutional Property Tax Assessments?

 The Michigan Constitution states that no property may be assessed at more than 50% of its market value.
 However, 55 – 85% of properties were assessed at a rate in violation of the Constitution from 2009-2015.
-Detroit residents can appeal a property assessment to the Board of Assessors Review, but the period for appeal is only February 1 – February 15, a very short time frame.
+Lower income households are the most seriously impacted.
+Detroit residents can appeal a property assessment to the Office of the Assessor, but the period for appeal is only February 1 – February 15, a very short time frame.

 DJC’s Community Legal Workers will assist community members in preparing their appeals, accompany clients to the Board, and provide guidance throughout the process.